h-rahman-7/LinuxBashFundamentals/Linux/README.md

 - to redo press `ctrl r`
 - to enable syntax highlighting `:syntax on`
 - to enable numbered lines `:set number` and to turn off `:set nonumber`

+## The 'sudo' Command!
+- `sudo = super user do`
+- the sudo command allows a `permitted user` (someone given the permission to do this) to run a command as a super user or the root user
+- you're giving yourself elevated permissions to run commands that only the root user can do
+- note this is only for permitted users
+- e.g. sudo apt-get update, running without sudo will return a denied permission